Bienvenue! ¡Bienvenidos! Welcome!

 The college also has an English as a Second Language (ESL) Program for the non-English speaking student to improve language proficiency in listening, speaking, reading and writing.

-American Sign Language (ASL), the primary sign language used by Deaf and Hard of Hearing people in the United States and Canada, is also offered.
+MCC also offers four levels of American Sign Language (ASL), the primary sign language used by Deaf and Hard of Hearing people in the United States and Canada.
 Because ASL is a language that uses a system of manual, facial and other body movements to communicate, students gain a special insight into how a human language takes shape in a medium of expression other than speech.

 View Course Descriptions